 I prefer to use statistics, so let’s look at percentiles.
 Here are household assets ranked by percentile, based on data from PriceMetrix Insights:

 Knowing this, how can you attract these UHNW investors?
 The first place to start is to understand their characteristics.

 To find information on UHNW investors, I went over to the Spectrem Group.
 Spectrem did a lot of high-quality research on UHNW investors, and here's what they found:

 Here are some more facts, mostly from The Wealth-X and UBS World Ultra Wealth Report, which compiles and analyzes information about UHNW investors:

-The most popular hobbies among UHNW investors are sports (golf, skiing, football), philanthropy, hunting, fishing, education, and aviation.
-Among women specifically, the top hobby is philanthropy.
+Organized sports are the most popular hobbies among UHNW investors — golf, skiing and football — plus hunting, philanthropy, fishing, education and aviation.
+The top hobby among women is philanthropy.

 Among both men and women, the most popular philanthropic cause is education, followed by health.

 Another finding is they spend $1.1 million per year on luxury goods.
 Their top purchases are: